 Gluten-free bread is quick and easy to make with this sprouted buckwheat almond bread.
 Made with just three ingredients and water.
-No leavening, agents or flour are used in this recipe – it’s just nuts and seeds!
-Inexpensive as it’s mostly whole buckwheat.
+No leavening, agents or flour are used in this grain and gluten free bread recipe – it’s just nuts and seeds!
+Inexpensive healthy bread as it’s mostly whole buckwheat.

 - 1 cup / 170g Buckwheat, whole